suss200/osrc-zikr/README.md

 * Connect an external Azkar API
 * Use a database

+Zikr progress and daily statistics are stored locally in the user's browser and are not required to be sent to a backend for the core experience.

+The production website uses Vercel Analytics for website usage analytics.

 When self-hosting OSRC Zikr, the server administrator is responsible for the infrastructure, server logs and any additional services added to the deployment.

 ---